xrdocs/8000/_tutorials/cisco-8000-pbts-implementation-basic.md

 Now all traffic with IP prec 7 is sent via tunnel-te named_4 as configured.

-let's try sending other flows with IP prec 5, which TE tunnel it will take?
+Let's try sending other flows with `IP prec 5`, which TE tunnel it will take?
 Following result will show in "show interface accounting":

 <div class="highlighter-rouge">